 Where: St. Marys Row, B13 8HW

-How much: Starter and Main and unlimited Prosecco or draught beer £24.95 per person
+How much: Three dishes from the brunch menu and unlimited Prosecco or Cuba Libres for£35 per person

-Why: Not only does this well-known bar chain do some exciting cocktails, but during the summer you can get a bottomless gin brunch too.
-With the option of picking between G&Ts, a selection of martinis or prosecco to have alongside its brunch birdcage. not only will you be perfectly buzzed at the end of it, you’ll also have some fabulous pics to update your Instagram with.
+What: Bar chain Dirty Martini is well known for its exciting cocktails, but during the summer you can enjoy a bottomless brunch here too.
+With the option of picking between G&Ts, a selection of Martinis or Prosecco to have alongside its brunch birdcage, not only will you be perfectly buzzed at the end of it, you’ll also have some fabulous pics to update your Instagram with.
 With two brunch birdcage options to pick from (standard or vegetarian), brunch will be delivered to your table afternoon tea style, just with more booze and less of the sweet stuff.
 The brunch changes up depending on the season too so it’s worth visiting more than once to get the full experience.